 Susan A. Green, LCSW, is a clinical professor at the UB School of Social Work.
 She is certified as an EMDR therapist and in Advanced Critical Incident Stress Management and Trauma-Focused Cognitive Behavioral Therapy.
 Susan teaches or has taught courses in social work interventions with children, adults, families, groups and communities; trauma theory and treatment; risk and resilience; and diversity.
 She is committed to the integration of theory with practice as she combines full-time teaching and training with clinical practice.
 Susan has been working with various groups and individuals for more than 20 years as both a special educator and social worker.

-Samantha is co-director of ITTIC, as well as a trainer and consultant on various projects.
-She is a graduate of the UB School of Social Work and a current EdD doctoral student at Marymount University.
-Samantha has many years of experience working with staff in organizations and systems to become more trauma-informed in their work.
-She is passionate about trauma-informed leadership, workforce wellness and helping organizations and systems plan for, implement and sustain trauma-informed culture change.
+Samantha is one of the co-directors at ITTIC, as well as a trainer and consultant on various projects.
+She is a graduate of the UB School of Social Work and has a doctorate in educational leadership and organizational innovation from Marymount University.
+Samantha has nine years of experience working with leaders, organizations, and systems to become more trauma-informed in their work.
+She is passionate about trauma-informed leadership, workforce wellness and helping organizations and systems plan for, implement, and sustain trauma-informed change.

 Megan is a project/office manager and trainer at ITTIC and an adjunct professor in UB's Social Sciences Interdisciplinary Program, teaching Violence and the Family.
 She holds a master's in urban planning from the UB School of Architecture and Planning, specializing in community and neighborhood planning.
 Megan's interests focus on the effects of historical and institutional trauma and how they play out at the city, community and individual level.
 One day, Megan hopes to see how trauma-informed cities can help fight against the adverse effects of trauma and adverse community environments.